supaorg/supa/README.md

 Pay as you go, either for API costs from AI providers or the actual compute if you run models yourself.

 ### Best AI Models
 Choose and quickly switch between AI models.
-Connect Supa to providers like OpenAI, Anthropic, or Groq—or run AI locally.
+Connect Supa to providers like OpenAI, Anthropic, DeepSeek, or Groq—or run AI locally.

 ### Private & Local
 Your data stays with you.
 Store everything on your file system, and optionally sync with Dropbox or iCloud to use Supa across multiple devices.